Chow Tai Fook Jewellery Group Limited (CJEWY) to Issue Dividend of $0.31 on September 2nd

-Chow Tai Fook Jewellery Group Limited (OTCMKTS:CJEWY – Get Rating) declared a dividend on Friday, July 29th, investing.com reports.
-Investors of record on Wednesday, August 3rd will be paid a dividend of 0.3068 per share on Friday, September 2nd.
-This represents a yield of 2.61%.
-The ex-dividend date is Tuesday, August 2nd.
-This is an increase from Chow Tai Fook Jewellery Group’s previous dividend of $0.23.
+Chow Tai Fook Jewellery Group Limited (OTCMKTS:CJEWY – Get Rating) announced a dividend on Friday, July 29th, investing.com reports.
+Investors of record on Wednesday, August 3rd will be given a dividend of 0.3068 per share on Friday, September 2nd.
+This represents a dividend yield of 2.61%.
+The ex-dividend date of this dividend is Tuesday, August 2nd.
+This is a boost from Chow Tai Fook Jewellery Group’s previous dividend of $0.23.

 Chow Tai Fook Jewellery Group Stock Performance